pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 # adverbs

+## barely
+* I can barely hear you!
+Please speak up!
+* I can barely find time for my hobbies much less time for boys!

 ## correctly
 * I am not thinking about this problem correctly.

 ## notoriously
 * The company is notoriously known for not paying it's suppliers.

 ## either